What to eat and where to eat in Krakow

 Pierogarnia Krakowiacy is a really pretty little traditional restaurant that only serves pierogi and a couple of stews and soups.
 But oh those pierogies will leave you dreaming about Polish food.

-2 Ona Kazimierz next to the High Synagogue, we stumbled across this little cafe that looked a little bare in the middle of March, to be honest.
+2 Ona Kazimierz next to the High Synagogue in the Jewish quarter, we stumbled across this little cafe that looked a little bare in the middle of March, to be honest.
 A young woman was hanging paintings on the wall and the cafe was pretty empty at lunchtime.
 We decided we didn’t care and ordered coffee with lunch platter.

 That platter was loaded with sliced meats, cheeses, olives, and some of the best hummus we have ever eaten there was a plain one, sundried tomato and an olive hummus.
 We also had lettuce, tomatoes and soft Polish spreadable cheese along with a huge basket of obwarzanek Krakowski.